India is a food-industry insider who enjoys cooking, eating, and sharing food-related insights with others.

-Coriander is harvested daily for its amazing benefits ranging anywhere from medicinal to gourmet in application.
-Which makes it easy to understand why the lovely bitter aromatic plant, coriander, remains one of the most craved and coveted herbs on earth.
-But, how does coriander relate to cilantro?
-With this question in mind, we will be discussing the misunderstanding surrounding these delightful entities, and why coriander vs cilantro is often found at the center of controversies for many home cooks.
+Coriander (Coriandrum sativum of the Apiaceae family) is harvested daily for its amazing benefits, which range from medicinal to gourmet.
+It is easy to understand why the lovely bitter aromatic plant remains one of the most craved and coveted herbs on earth.
+But how does coriander relate to cilantro?
+With this question in mind, we will be discussing the misunderstandings surrounding these delightful entities and why "coriander vs. cilantro" is subject of controversy for many home cooks.

-We find coriander in the Bible (Exodus16:31), and it has been uncovered in the tombs of ancient kings (Tutankhamen, from around 1332 BC).
-In another of its earliest noted findings, the herb is said to be found in Greece around the second millennium, BC.
-No matter how far back we trace its origins, coriander, remains one of the favorite herbs traditionally eaten at Passover to this very day.
+We find coriander in the Bible (Exodus 16:31), and it has been uncovered in the tombs of ancient kings (Tutankhamen, from around 1332 BC).
+In another early appearance, the herb is said to have been found in Greece around the second millennium BCE.
+No matter how far back we trace its origins, coriander remains one of the favorite herbs traditionally eaten at Passover to this very day.

 What Does Coriander Look Like

 Coriander looks very close to how flat leaf parsley looks.
 It is not as durable as flat leaf parsley, as its leaves will bruise more easily.
 The plant grows with long thin stalks that have sparsely arranged tufts of lace shaped leaves along them.
 Because of the delicate structure, and the unique leaves it can have an almost fern-like appearance.
 The plant we most recognize as coriander in the USA is Mexican coriander or cilantro (Eryngium foetidum), and has a very strong aroma as well as taste.
 Some people find the strong elements of cilantro resemble soap or have a vivid perfume presence, while others simply can't get enough!